Please click on a profile below to expand:

-He is a Member of the Institute of Professional Investigators, a Qualified International Investigator with the Council of International Investigators, and an Accredited Counter Fraud Specialist.
+He is a Fellow of the Institute of Professional Investigators, a Qualified International Investigator, a Member of the World Association of Detectives; the World Association of Professional Investigators and an Accredited Counter Fraud Specialist.

 Lorna Hackett (formerly Elliott) is a barrister called in 2003, who has conducted numerous high-profile cases in recent years.
 She has extensive litigation and appeals experience, particularly in the areas of judicial review and human rights.